mrokey1997/week1/README.md

 WhatMovies shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: One week spent in total
+Time spent: 40 hours spent in total

 ## User Stories